Big Cat Rescue Enclosures

-Big Cat Caging
+Big Cat Enclosures

 No big cat belongs in a cage, but until we have better laws to protect exotic cats from being bred for lives of captivity and deprivation, we need to give them as much space and privacy as possible.
 In their wild their territories would measure in square miles, not square feet, so even at its best a cage is nothing more than a jail cell.

 Since all exotic cats, no matter how early they are neutered or spayed, spray bucket loads of urine all day you will want to provide an outdoor cage.
 Because we have so many cats we have many varieties of cages depending on the cats’ needs.
 We will begin with our favorite cages and proceed down to our minimum cages.
 USDA only requires that the animal be able to stand up and turn around in the pen and that it be clean.
 Some states have minimum size standards but they, like the USDA’s standards, are nothing short of cruel and inhumane.
-In Florida, a 600 pound, twelve foot long Siberian Tiger may be kept in a twelve foot by fifteen foot pen, and too many people do.
+In Florida, a 600 pound, twelve foot long Siberian Tiger may be kept in a 10 foot by twenty four foot pen, and too many people do.
 Different cats have different needs, but ALL cats need the room and inspiration to be cats.

-To successfully cage a cat you should understand his natural behaviours to most closely provide what he needs and to most safely confine him.
+To successfully cage a cat you should understand his natural behaviors to most closely provide what he needs and to most safely confine him.
 Although individuals of several species may prowl by day, exotic cats are typically nocturnal.
 Except for Cheetahs, Lions and Tigers, the exotic feline is an exceptional climber.
 Servals and Caracals can climb well, but need incentive to do so.
 Margay, Ocelots and Leopards spend more time lounging in the trees than on the ground.
 Bobcats, Jungle Cats, Geoffrey Cats and all of the Lynxes are very active and are in and out of everything, all the time.

 All cats swim if necessity demands it but Jaguars, Tigers, Servals and Fishing Cats live for it.
 Fishing cats and Servals will dive underwater for their food and although Tigers will dive, they usually prefer to “dog paddle” or just splash around in the water.
 Water loving cats will not be happy without a pool.